liclac/liclac.eu/content/bee-movie.md

 I'm not scared of him.
 It's an allergic thing.

-Put that on your rÃ©sumÃ© brochure.
+Put that on your résumé brochure.

 My whole face could puff up.